Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Introduction

-In this paper we present a method for determining the optimal interferometric position measurement for arbitrarily-shaped dielectric objects and derive equations for their radiation information patterns.
-The method we present is based on the Fisher information and agrees with the methods shown in Refs. \cite{tebbenjohanns2019optimal} and \cite{maurer2022quantum,Maurer2024} for spherical particles, while generalizing it to arbitrary shapes.
+Although other approximate analytic solutions exist for scattering from dielectric particles with certain properties and geometries, (e.g., the Rayleigh--Gans approximation for optically soft particles, or e.g. as described in Ref. \cite{lightscattering1979} for dielectric bodies which are small compared to the wavelength in at least one direction), the range of validity of such expressions does not adequately span the geometries with the aforementioned applications of interest.
+Additionally, while recent progress has been made on the challenging problem of establishing approximate analytic expressions for scattering by non-spherical particles in the Mie regime e.g. for prolate or oblate spheroids in certain limiting cases \cite{Ding:23}, the need remains to understand the scattering and information radiation patterns of objects of a wider variety of shapes and sizes.
+In Ref. \cite{Rotter2024}, a method for in principle determining the information radiation pattern of dielectric objects of arbitrary geometry was described based on the flow of Fisher information in wave scattering.
+In this paper we present and benchmark a numerical method for determining the optimal interferometric position measurement for arbitrarily-shaped dielectric objects and derive equations for their IRP, based on the Fisher information.
+We demonstrate reasonable agreement with the methods shown in Refs. \cite{tebbenjohanns2019optimal} and \cite{maurer2022quantum,Maurer2024} for spherical particles, while generalizing it to arbitrary shapes.
 We demonstrate several numerical implementations using the SCUFF-EM package \cite{Reid2012,Reid2018}, the pyGDM package \cite{pyGDM2,wiecha2022pygdm}, and the COMSOL Multiphysics \cite{comsol} package to determine the IRPs for disks, rods, and spheres.
-In addition to the center of mass degrees of freedom corresponding to translational motion, we analyze and discuss rotational and torsional degrees of freedom of non-spherically symmetric objects and possible coupling between the different degrees of freedom.
+In addition to the center of mass degrees of freedom corresponding to translational motion, we analyze and discuss librational degrees of freedom of non-spherical objects.